Calgary Public Library: History

 The Calgary Public Library Board of Trustees was established on May 18, 1908.
 R. B. Bennett, who would later serve as Prime Minister of Canada, was among the five people appointed to the board.
 The first public library opened on January 2, 1912, thanks in part to the generosity of Scottish / American industrialist and philanthropist Andrew Carnegie.

 Memorial Park branch, 2008.
-The First World War memorial was erected in 1924 by the Imperial Order of the Daughters of the Empire.
+The First World War memorial was erected in 1924 by the Imperial Order Daughters of the Empire.

 Carnegie funded $80,000 of the $100,000 cost of Calgary's Central Library, (now renamed the Memorial Park Branch), pressuring City Hall to fund the rest.

 The building was the first purpose-built public library in Alberta.
 It was designed by Boston architects McLean & Wright, and built out of local Paskapoo Sandstone (a soft stone that today presents a substantial preservation challenge).
 This library branch is a copy of a library in Attleboro, Massachusetts.

 In 1929 the formal Victorian-style park surrounding the Central Library was dedicated to the honour of those who had died in the Great War.
 During construction of the original building, the Calgary Library Board sought out a librarian to oversee the opening of its new library.
 In January 1911, Alexander Calhoun, a thirty-one-year-old graduate of Queen's University, was appointed Calgary's Librarian.
 Calhoun served as the head of the Calgary Public Library until his retirement in 1945.

 When a new downtown central library was constructed in the early 1960s, the original branch was renamed the Memorial Park branch, and still operates today.
 An addition to the 1960s Central Library was built in 1974, doubling the size of the building.